Abbanks/Wallet-API/README.md

  - `balance: number`

 ### Currency Conversion
-For currency conversion, the API utilizes the Fixer.io service.
+For currency conversion, the API utilizes the CurrencyApi service.

-Example Conversion Endpoint
-GET /api/conversion: Convert between currencies using Fixer.io.

 ## Libraries and Framework used
 The project leverages the following libraries and framework: